chrt-io/blog/_drafts/the-inception-of-chrt.md

 categories: ''

 ---
-When I finally used [Scratch](https://scratch.mit.edu/) with my daughter, I started thinking in blocks (and nested blocks), and I wondered why we are not similarly building charts.
-It was fun and it helped ideation through the simplest process: _adding_.
+When I finally used [Scratch](https://scratch.mit.edu/) with my daughter, I started thinking in blocks (and nested blocks), and I wondered why we were not building charts similarly.
+It was fun and it helped to ideate through the simplest of processes: _adding_.

 I started to tinker away to create charts that could be as simple as plugging blocks one after the other (or inside each other):